nerfstudio-project/nerfstudio/docs/index.rst

   :alt: nerfstudio
   :class: only-dark

-Nerf.Studio provides a simple API that allows for a simplified end-to-end process of creating, training, and testing NeRFs.
+Nerfstudio provides a simple API that allows for a simplified end-to-end process of creating, training, and testing NeRFs.
 The library supports a **more interpretable implementation of NeRFs by modularizing each component.**
 With more modular NeRFs, we hope to create a more user-friendly experience in exploring the technology.
-Nerf.Studio is a contributer friendly repo with the goal of buiding a community where users can more easily build upon each other's contributions.
+Nerfstudio is a contributer friendly repo with the goal of buiding a community where users can more easily build upon each other's contributions.

-It's as simple as plug and play with Nerf.Studio!
+It's as simple as plug and play with nerfstudio!

 Ontop of our API, we are commited to providing learning resources to help you understand the basics of (if you're just getting start), and keep up-to-date with (if you're a seasoned veteran) all things NeRF.
 As researchers, we know just how hard it is to get onboarded with this next-gen technology.
 So we're here to help with tutorials, documentation, and more!

 Finally, have feature requests?
 Want to add your brand-spankin'-new NeRF model?
-Have a new dataset? **We welcome any and all contributions!** Please do not hesitate to reach out to the Nerf.Studio team with any questions.
+Have a new dataset? **We welcome any and all contributions!** Please do not hesitate to reach out to the nerfstudio team with any questions.

-We hope Nerf.Studio enables you to build faster 🔨 learn together 📚 and contribute to our NeRF community 💖.
+We hope nerfstudio enables you to build faster 🔨 learn together 📚 and contribute to our NeRF community 💖.

 |